-The school is divided into Year Groups of 300 students from Years 8 to 11, with 324 in the current Year 7.
+The school is divided into Year Groups of 300 students from Years 9 to 11, with 324 in the current Year 7 and 8.
 Each Year Group has twelve tutor groups of 25/27 students each.
-Two Year Co-ordinators work together in every Year Group, each leading and managing half of the Year Group (150/162 students) and 6 Form Tutors or one Year Co-ordinator leads and manages the 12 tutor groups with the support of a full time non-teaching Assistant Year Co-ordinator.
+Two Year Co-ordinators work together in every Year Group, each leading and managing half of the Year Group (150/162 students) and 6 Form Tutors.
 Our 6th Form has 390 students in 18 Tutor Groups.
 Student Support is led and managed by the Deputy Headteacher, Student Support, assisted by 5 Assistant Headteachers.